Apnimaka/Open-Source-Face-Recognition-SDK/README.md

 ## Installation
 Please download anaconda on your computer and install it.
-I used Windows machine without GPU for testing.
+We used Windows machine without GPU for testing.

 ### create anaconda environment
 conda create -n facesdk python=3.9